Migrating Content Between Environments

 - When sharing objects, you have the option to give members of a group View only privilege, or Share (View + Share) or Edit (View + Share + Edit) privilege.

-If you have a running UAT instance, you can migrate new/modified objects of the following type by using cli commands.
-This allows the Incorta administrator to schedule the migration of objects developed in UAT to Production on a preset schedule and without having to access Incorta through URL.
+If you have a running UAT instance, you can migrate new/modified objects of the following type by using Command Line Interface (CLI) commands.
+This allows the Incorta administrator to schedule the migration of objects developed in UAT to Production on a preset schedule and without having to access Incorta through the URL.
 Objects of the following types can be migrated:

 - Data Sources

 - Find file incorta.sh.
 It contains sample scripts for export and import of most object types.